wdbm/spin/README.md

 - ThinkPad S120 Yoga

 There is evidence that it does not run with full functionality on the ThinkPad Yoga 14.

+## acceleration control

+There is an experimental acceleration control included which is deactivated by default.
+It can be activated by selecting the appropriate button in the graphical mode.
+Use it with caution because it can result in distortion of the display, including display blackout.

+## future

+Under consideration is state recording in order to avoid execution of unnecessary commands, better handling of subprocesses, clearer logging and a more ergonomic graphical mode.